Barnes & Noble names head of digital division as CEO

 The bookseller is set to report its holiday sales on Thursday.

-Barnes & Noble shares closed at $14.63 on the New York Stock Exchange on Wednesday.

-(Reporting by Phil Wahba in New York and Maria Ajit Thomas in Bangalore; Editing by Jeffrey Benkoe, Andre Grenon and Maju Samuel)
+(Reporting by Phil Wahba in New York; Editing by Jeffrey Benkoe and Andre Grenon)